velijv/FluCSS/README.md

 # [FluCSS by Veli](http://veli.ee/flucss/)
-CSS styles based on sunset and sunrise for visitor location.
+jQuery plugin for CSS styles based on sunset and sunrise for visitor location.
 Like [F.lux](http://justgetflux.com/), for the web.

 _Demo does not work on Chrome, because geoLocation must be served over https.
 If your project has https, works fine_